 Credit card companies Europay, Mastercard and Visa have extended the deadline to October 2020 for gas stations to upgrade their pumps with chip-readers.
 The widespread use of chip-readers would curtail this crime.
 With the continued use of magnetic-strip readers at gas pumps for the foreseeable future, the skimming crime in Ohio won't end anytime soon.

 History of Skimmers in Ohio

 The first gas pump skimmers found in Ohio were discovered by Auditor Keith and his inspectors in Montgomery County in August 2013.
 Shortly thereafter, skimmer findings escalated.
 Since October 2015, at least 75 credit card skimmers have been found in Ohio gas pumps.
 The skimming crime is becoming increasingly prevalent and has spread across the state, reaching 25 counties.
 Skimmers have been reported on gaps pumps in all four corners of the state, but are most prevalent here in Southwest Ohio.

 County Weights and Measures inspectors have been hard at work inspecting gas pumps throughout the state, but pumps become vulnerable again as soon as the inspectors leave.
 To raise awareness of the issue, Auditor Keith has hosted nine "Skimmer Summits" across the state to draw attention to the dangers of gas pump skimmers and teach prevention measures to gas station owners and interested individuals.
-Over Labor Day weekend in 2016, Auditor Keith and sixty-five other county auditors hosted a statewide skimmer sweep, inspecting more than 12,000 gas pumps in a single weekend.
+Since 2016, Auditor Keith and county auditors accross Ohio have hosted numerous statewide skimmer sweeps, inspecting thousands of gas pumps at a time.

 Spot anything suspicious?
 Contact our Weights and Measures Consumer Hotline at (937) 225-6309.